Estádio do Pacaembu

-Estádio do Pacaembu officially opened on the 27th of April 1940.
+Estádio do Pacaembu officially opened on 27 April 1940.
 The first match, as part of a double match, was played one day later between Palmeiras and Coritiba (6-2).
-The match was immediately followed by one between Corinthians and Atlético Mineiro (4-2) The stadium could hold about 70,000 spectators at that time.
+The match was immediately followed by one between Corinthians and Atlético Mineiro (4-2).
+Pacaembu could hold about 70,000 spectators at that time.

-The record attendance of the stadium was set two years later when 71,281 people visited the derby between São Paolo and Corinthians.
+The record attendance of the stadium was set two years later when 71,281 people visited the derby between Corinthians and São Paulo.

-Pacaembu was one of the six playing venues during the 1950 World Cup.
-The stadium hosted three matches during the first group phase, and, together with Maracaña, another three during the final group phase, of which two of later winners Uruguay.
+Pacaembu was one of the six playing venues of the 1950 World Cup.
+The stadium hosted three matches during the first group phase, and, together with Maracaña, another three during the final group phase.

-Estádio do Pacaembu is located about 3 kilometres east of São Paulo’s downtown business centre.
-The stadium furthermore lies about a kilometre north, slightly uphill, from the northern part of the Avenida Paulista (and its entertainments and shopping areas), in a generally well-off neighbourhood.
+Estádio do Pacaembu is located about 3 kilometres east of downtown São Paulo.
+The stadium furthermore lies about a kilometre north, slightly uphill, from the northern part of the Avenida Paulista (and its entertainments and shopping areas).
+It is situated in a generally well-off neighbourhood.

-The stadium lies a 15-minute walk away from metro station Paulista, which is on the yellow line 4.
-Station Paulista is just one stop away from station República in downtown.
+Pacaembu lies a 15-minute walk away from metro station Paulista, which is on the yellow line 4 and also runs through downtown.

-Station Clínicas, on the green line 2, is located at a similar distance, whereas stations Sumare and Conolação, on the same line, lie only a few minutes further away.
+Station Clínicas, on the green line 2, is located at a similar distance, whereas stations Sumare and Conolação, on the same line, are only a few minutes further away.

 Address: Praça Charles Miller s/n, São Paulo

-Estádio do Pacaembu houses the Museu do Futebol (football museum).
+Estádio do Pacaembu houses the Museu do Futebol, Brazil’s national football museum.

 The museum opens from Tuesday to Sunday from 9:00 am to 5:00 pm.
 Entrance costs R$ 6.00.